 Now, let’s get straight into the plugins…

-Echoboy is definitely one of the best premium Delay plugins available on the market.
+Echoboy is definitely one of the best premium Delay plugins available on the market, if not THEE best.

 It combines 30 echo styles which are modelled on iconic vintage gear and adds some extra features on top of them.